9 entrepreneurship learning communities leading the industry forward

 - Sharing other learnings, from AMAs to mock pitches to a knowledge hub with community-pooled resources

-For emerging founders, it just takes one connection to help you find a co-founder, an investor, or someone who will help your business take off.
+For emerging founders, it just takes one connection to help you find a co-founder, an investor, or someone who will help your small business owners take off.
 Propel leads with community in the hopes that these connections will be even more impactful than the business planning and strategy other entrepreneurship communities lead with.

 Community is at the heart of FutureFounders, pairing students up with kindred youths looking to become a future business leader.
-They also create mentorship opportunities for members with startup founders in the industry.
+They also create mentorship opportunities for members with startup founders community leaders in the industry.

 K-12 education isn't exempt from its share of learning setbacks.
 Immersing kids even at a young age to hands-on learning and practical use cases only sets them up to be better equipped and more informed as they get older.
 Plus, teaching kids to learn for the betterment of their lives and not simply for the sake of learning is a skill that's invaluable at any age.